neongreen/artyom.me/haskell-10.md

 not generally, no. unless they are lucky or not mediocre (I am lucky, for instance). you might get lucky too if there's a Haskell job near you and they don't let people work remotely, or if you're the only haskeller in your country, or something like that, but generally there's a lot of people who are good at Haskell and are desperate to escape the world of javatards

-I think some guy recently posted a Haskell job on reddit and then said that out of 40 candidates ne could pick like *anyone* and they were all good and oh how much better it is than ruby where out of 200 candidates 150 would be shitty. yeah, it's awesome, but for you it means that at any moment there are 40 good haskellers around who try to snatch all Haskell jobs (and I don't think you're going to beat them)
+I think some guy recently posted a Haskell job on reddit and then said that out of 40 candidates they could pick like *anyone* and they were all good and oh how much better it is than ruby where out of 200 candidates 150 would be shitty. yeah, it's awesome, but for you it means that at any moment there are 40 good haskellers around who try to snatch all Haskell jobs (and I don't think you're going to beat them)

 > 7) How to subtly tell non-haskellers that you're better than them without looking like a dickwad?